oasis-open/cti-stix-elevator/README.rst

 **STIX 1.x Composite Indicator Expressions and CybOX 2.x Composite Observable Expressions allow a level of flexibility not present in STIX 2 patterns.
-These composite expressions can frequently have ambiguous interpretations, so STIX 2 Indicators created by the stix-elevator from STIX 1.x Indicators containing composite expressions should be inspected to ensure the STIX 2 Indicator has the intended meaning.**
+These composite expressions can frequently have ambiguous interpretations, so STIX 2 Indicators created by the stix2-elevator from STIX 1.x Indicators containing composite expressions should be inspected to ensure the STIX 2 Indicator has the intended meaning.**